based on the

 So now you can augment your drum machine by adding your own extra MIDI triggers during a sequence run.

-these two links for examples of the former MIDI2SDS being used to MIDIfy
+this link for examples of the former MIDI2SDS being used to MIDIfy

 a drum machine